caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 somatosensory cortex (which processes touch), the brain expands the area that is wired to move, say, the fingers.
-In this sense, the very structure of our brain--the relative size of different regions, the strength of connections between them, even their functions--reflects the lives we have led.
+In this sense, the very structure of our brain-the relative size of different regions, the strength of connections between them, even their functions-reflects the lives we have led.
 Like sand on a beach, the brain bears the footprints of the decisions we have made, the skills we have learned, the actions we have taken.

-SCRATCHING A PHANTOM LIMB
+Scratching a phantom limb
 -------------------------

 An extreme example of how changes in the